 Stakeholder conflict is inevitable, so you should make the most of it!

-No matter how hard to try to manage your stakeholders, conflict will always arise.
+No matter how hard to try to manage your stakeholders, conflicts will always arise.

 You can’t be everything to everyone all of the time – if you tried to be, it would totally come at the expense of the project success (or at least your sanity!).
 So, save yourself the headache and prepare yourself for some stakeholder conflict.